New Jersey Oil Tank Removal Cost

 ERC Environmental’s flat-rate cost

-ERC Environmental is here to provide another option.
+ERC Environmental is here to provide another cost option.
 Through our years of experience in this industry, we know that the industry average for underground oil tank removal in New Jersey is around $2,500 when all is said and done (and if you don’t believe us, read these articles by Angie’s List and improvenet.com).
 We see this cost as grossly overpriced for about 95% of residential and commercial oil tank removals in the state.
 This is way we offer the same percentage of inquiring customers a guaranteed flat-rate of just $1,750 for NJ oil tank removal – just over half the cost that our competitors average.
 And no, that cost does not rise under any circumstance.
 ERC gives property the owners peace of mind for oil tank removal projects by keeping the cost low and clearly defined from beginning to end.
 Once the customer accepts our proposal, we simply ask that a one half deposit is paid up front, and the other half be paid when the work is finished.
 It’s that straightforward.